-Women under the age of 35 with no history of fertility problems have the best chance of becoming pregnant with donor sperm.
-Because it is possible to do one to two inseminations per cycle, women who fail to conceive after several cycles may be evaluated for fertility problems.
+Women under the age of 35 with no history of fertility problems have the best chance of becoming pregnant with quality sperm from good sperm donor, Because it is possible to do one to two inseminations per cycle, women who fail to conceive after several cycles may be evaluated for fertility problems.

 Steps to becoming an egg donor

 Donating eggs is one of the most powerful and rewarding decisions a woman can make.
 It is our responsibility to guide you about the process and concerns and making you feel comfortable for a wonderful experience.

 If you are looking forward to participate in the donor program, you will have to apply in written.